lennertderyck/dashboard/README.md

 ## Adding themes
 - Find the css-file named 'themes.css' in the css folder
-- Add your theme like in the example below and edit the colors
+- Add your theme like in the example below and edit the colors (the blue text in the example below)
 ```css
 [data-theme*="yourthemename"] {
     --bg-main: #3E4041;